 - It may improve cognitive function (how your brain works).

-It is safe for most adults older than 65 years of age to exercise.
-Even patients who have chronic illnesses can exercise safely.
-These include heart disease, high blood pressure, diabetes and arthritis.
-In fact, many of these conditions are improved with exercise.
+It is safe for most adults over 65 years old to exercise.
+Even most patients who have chronic illnesses can exercise safely.
+These include heart disease, high blood pressure, diabetes, and arthritis.
+Many of these conditions are improved with exercise.
 If you are not sure if exercise is safe for you or if you are currently inactive, ask your doctor.

 There are 4 types of exercise.
 It’s important to include all 4 types in your exercise routine.